statelyai/xstate/docs/guides/actions.md

   // ...
 },
 // ...
-// Send { type: 'SOME_EVENT' } to the invoked service
+// Indicates to send { type: 'SOME_EVENT' } to the invoked service
 actions: send('SOME_EVENT', { to: 'some-service-id' })
 ```